 There is evidence that maternal 1,25-dihydroxy vitamin D3 (calcitriol) may enter the fetal circulation, but it is not known whether it is excreted in human milk.
 The systemic disposition of calcipotriene is expected to be similar to that of the naturally occurring vitamin.

-Adequate and well-controlled trials of patients treated with Calcipotriene Ointment have demonstrated improvement usually beginning after two weeks of therapy.
-This improvement continued in patients using Calcipotriene Ointment once daily and twice daily.
-After 8 weeks of once daily Calcipotriene Ointment, 56.7% of patients showed at least marked improvements (6.4% showed complete clearing).
-After 8 weeks of twice daily Calcipotriene Ointment, 70.0% of patients showed at least marked improvement (11.3% showed complete clearing).
+Adequate and well-controlled trials of patients treated with Calcipotriene Ointment have demonstrated improvement usually beginning after 2 weeks of therapy.
+This improvement continued in patients using calcipotriene once daily and twice daily.
+After 8 weeks of once daily calcipotriene, 56.7% of patients showed at least marked improvements (6.4% showed complete clearing).
+After 8 weeks of twice daily calcipotriene, 70.0% of patients showed at least marked improvement (11.3% showed complete clearing).

 Indications and Usage for Calcipotriene Ointment